NullDefault/DiseaseSimulation/README.md

 # Disease Simulation
 A Game of Life based simulation of how a disease progresses through a population.
-Inspired by the Corvid19 outbreak.
 ## Table of Contents
 * [General info](#general-info)
 * [Features](#features)